 Dr Eliza Maniewska, Doctor of Law, graduate of the Faculty of Philosophy and the Faculty of Law and Administration at Warsaw University.
-Since 1998, she has been employed in the Supreme Court, currently as a member of the Supreme Court Studies and Analysis Office.
+Since 1998, she has been employed in the Supreme Court, currently as a member of the Supreme Court Research and Analyses Office.
 In 2007 she passed the judicial exam with a very good result; entered on the list of legal advisers.
 From 2018, a lecturer at the Faculty of Law and Administration of the University of Warsaw in the Department of Labour Law and

 The study discusses the judgment of the Supreme Court on requirements (periods) entitling to obtain the right to a military old age pension in the context of an offense crime by the entitled person during service.
 It is problematic to include this period in this internship.
 This issue was related to the issue of leading principles (methods) for the interpretation of social insurance law.